Skip to content

 Arts Midwest welcomes applications from all eligible organizations, including first-time applicants; organizations serving communities of all sizes, including rural and urban areas; and organizations with small, medium or large operating budgets.

-Shakespeare in American Communities welcomes applications from 501c3 non-profit theater companies located in the U.S. or the Native Nations that share this geography and:
+Shakespeare in American Communities: Apprenticeships welcomes applications from 501c3 non-profit theater companies located in the U.S. or the Native Nations that share this geography.

-• Do not have overdue reports or funding moratoria with Arts Midwest.
+• Organizations that do not have overdue reports or funding moratoria with Arts Midwest.

-• Have an UEI [Unique Entity ID] number from SAM.gov by late April 2025 in order to receive grant funds.
+• Organizations with a UEI number from SAM.gov on file by late April 2026 (necessary in order to receive grant funds).
 Apply for a free UEI at SAM.gov.

 The grant award is $20,000 – 30,000, which requires a cash cost-share from the applicant equal to or greater than the grant request.